Our Bed Wetting Treatment Approach

 Please know this: You are not doing ANYTHING alone!
 No guesswork; no hoping you’ll get it right.
 Treatment is carried out effectively by phone.
 Communication is the key component to the outcome you’ve called on us to produce.
 We are the experts, and we are your partner.
 Together we permanently bring about an end to bed wetting and the stress it creates.

-This shows the differences in the normal sleep patterns and those of a bedwetter.
+This shows the differences between the normal sleep pattern and that of a bedwetter.
 This study forms the basis of our bedwetting treatment approach.

-Note: Due to the complexities and variations of an individual’s needs, a Clinical Assessment is required before we consider treatment.
+Note: Due to the complexities and variations of an individual’s needs, a First Step Consultation is required before we consider treatment.
+Please call 800-379-2331.